NathanKell/UADRealism/README.md

 taf_mines_crew_damage_percent_max,35,The maximum percent damage to the crew of the ship.
 This is before being multiplied by the dmg_factor_crew and by antimine and by the minefield damage mult.,,,,,,,
 ```

+### Version text
+If `taf_versiontext_mode` is set, the version text in the lower right corner of the screen will be replaced.
+0 is the default and means no change.
+1 means append the supplied text to the existing version string.
+2 means replace the text but keep the base version number.
+3 means entirely replace.
+The text used here is set in `taf_versiontext`, in the string column.

 ### Serialization support
 TAF includes a serialization library for reading and writing CSV files to managed data, as well as the ability to read to BaseData formats on demand from arbitrary files/strings.
 In addition, a number of the HumanXtoY methods have been reimplemented in managed code, and support exists to read a set of params and update indexed dictionaries (as used by guns, torpedos, and partModels).